confluentinc/ksql/documentation/quickstart.rst

 3. KSQL provides a structured query language to query Kafka data, so you need some data to query.
 For this quickstart, you will produce mock data to the Kafka cluster.

-* If you are using our Docker Compose files, a Docker container is already running with a data generator that is producing Kafka messages to your cluster.
+* If you are using our Docker Compose files, a Docker container is already running with a data generator that is continuously producing Kafka messages to the Kafka cluster.
 No further action is required
-* If you are not not using our Docker environment, then follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data
+* If you are not using our Docker environment, then follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data to the Kafka cluster